luciusmagn/lambdas-and-logos/book.typ

 First, the proliferation of massive, complex frameworks that nobody fully understands.
-Modern software is built on towering stacks of abstractions - operating systems, libraries, frameworks, middleware, virtual machines, and more.
-Each layer adds complexity that obscures the underlying principles.
+Modern software is built on towering stacks of abstractions - operating systems, libraries, frameworks, middleware, virtual machines, and more.#footnote[
+    The idea here is that you should know these things exist and how they work in principle.
+It is infeasible that you would know how all of these things work in-depth in concrete terms.
+] Each layer adds complexity that obscures the underlying principles.
 When something goes wrong, most programmers lack the deeper understanding required to diagnose and fix the issue meaningfully.
 Instead, they resort to workarounds and band-aid solutions.#footnote[
     For an example of this, see any Microsoft source code leak ever.